timmyb824/kubernetes-apps/tools/kubeshark/README.md

 ## Homelab

-I currently have [Kubeshark](https://www.kubeshark.co/) installed locally using pkgx.
+I currently have [Kubeshark](https://www.kubeshark.co/) installed locally.
 It can also be installed using homebrew, a shell script, or helm.
 Additionally, there are integrations with tools like Lens and Grafana.

 ## Commands